Lord Roberts Community Traffic Study

 Let's work together to identify traffic issues and solutions in Lord Roberts.

 Community involvement is a key component to this project.
-Feedback from stakeholders and area residents will help identify issues and formulate solution to improve traffic in the Lord Roberts neighbourhood.
+Feedback from stakeholders and area residents will help identify issues and formulate solutions to improve traffic in the Lord Roberts neighbourhood.

 Phase 2 Engagement

 Thank you to those who participated in Phase 2 engagement.
 A summary of the feedback received is now available.

 Feedback on what the traffic study should accomplish and current traffic issues helped to develop a plan for collecting data on traffic in the area.
 Information on the data collected and how to get involved in Phase 3, Developing Solutions, will be available in the coming months.